 The Law Society wants to encourage and support lawyers who are relatively new to the legal profession.
 Several Law Society young lawyer groups are well established around the country and you can find information on these, plus news, information, research and other resources which we hope will assist New Zealand's young lawyers.

 New Zealand Law Society Guide for New Lawyers

 This guide brings together information from a wide range of sources.
 The intention is to provide helpful information on some of the matters new lawyers will encounter when they start out in practice.
 Read the Guide...

 - First Steps: The experiences and retention of New Zealand's junior lawyers

-- New Zealand Law Society Hays Legal Salary Guide 2015
+- New Zealand Law Society and Niche Consulting Group Legal Salary Survey 2018

 - Working overseas